MartinKemei/alx-low_level_programming/0x00-hello_world/README.md

 - Developing and Building databases
 - Working in embedded systems

-> Advantages of C;
+## Advantages of C
-- Efficiency
+- Efficiency - can be used to create high-performance applications.
-- Portabilty
+- Portabilty - C programs can be compiled and run on a wide variety of OS's.
 - Low-level access
-- Large user community
+- Large user community - has an active community hence many resources and libraries available